Adrianjewell91/curriculumjava/README.md

 ### G. Profiling.
 (Sm.)
 Large requests at scale are consuming memory and CPU.
 Debug the system and remove the high CPU and ram consumption by managing large payloads.

+solution: this is about dealing with edge cases when the read request returns too much data. this happens because graphql can load too much data on the server. one way is for a custom read endpoint for that use case that loads less data.

 ### H. SQL Optimization.
 (Sm.)
 Optimize a complex SQL query.
 There are multiple business and technical aspects to the query